M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The Grothendieck-Teichm uller Lie algebra

-As noted by D. Tamarkin \cite{tamarkingrtaction}, there is an action of $\grt$ on the homotopy Gerstenhaber operad $G_\infty=\hoe_2$.
-Let $\PaP_n$ be the category with objects the parenthesized permutations of symbols $1,\dots, n$ (for example $(13)(5(24))$) and with exactly one morphism between any pair of objects.
-Let $\PCD_n:= U\alg{t}\times \PaP$ be the product of categories, where the completed universal enveloping algebra $U\alg{t}_n$ of $\alg{t}_n$ is considered as a category with one object.\footnote{$\PCD$ stands for ``parenthesized chord diagrams'', see \cite{barnatan}.} The $\PCD_n$ assemble to form an operad of categories enriched over (complete) Hopf algebras, called $\PCD$.
-The Grothendieck-Teichm\"uller group $\GRT$ can be identified with its automorphism group.
-In particular, one has an action of $\grt$ on $\PCD$.
+D. Tamarkin \cite{tamarkingrtaction} showed that there is an action (up to homotopy) of $\grt_1$ on the homotopy Gerstenhaber operad $\hoe_2$ by derivations.
+Let us recall the construction of this action.

+Let $\PaP(N)$ be the category with objects the parenthesized permutations of symbols $1,\dots, n$ (for example $(13)(5(24))$ is an object of $\PaP(5)$) and with exactly one morphism between any pair of objects.
+Let $\PCD(N):= U\alg{t}_N\times \PaP(N)$ be the product of categories, where the completed universal enveloping algebra $U\alg{t}_N$ of $\alg{t}_N$ is considered as a category with one object.\footnote{$\PCD$ stands for ``parenthesized chord diagrams'', see \cite{barnatan}.} The $\PCD(N)$ assemble to form an operad of categories enriched over (complete) Hopf algebras, called $\PCD$.
+The Grothendieck-Teichm\"uller group $\GRT$ acts faithfully on $\PCD$.
+In particular, one has an action of the Lie algebra $\grt_1$ on $\PCD$.
 See \cite{barnatan} for details.
+Furthermore, there is a chain of quasi-isomorphisms of operads